TeddyBytes/ML-Projects/README.md

 This repository contains a collection of my machine learning projects, covering a wide range of applications from natural language processing to image recognition and manual implementations of machine learning algorithms.

 ## Bigram
-- **Description:** A manual implementation of a bigram model.
+- **Description:** A manual implementation of a bigram model designed for character-level text generation.
+The model utilizes a heatmap to visualize the frequency of character pairs (bigrams) and includes sampling methods for generating new words based on learned probabilities.

 ## BioMed
-- **Description:** Built a model to detect health deficiencies using various preprocessing techniques and model evaluations.
-- **Summary:**
-  - Logistic Regression performed well with standardization, but additional preprocessing slightly decreased performance.
-  - KNN showed significant improvements in all metrics with preprocessing.
-  - Decision Tree benefited from further preprocessing, while Random Forest maintained consistent results.
-  - Gradient Boosting, AdaBoost, SVM, and XGBoost models had minor fluctuations in performance, but generally underperformed compared to Logistic Regression and KNN.
-  - KNN imputation was preferred over mean/mode/median imputations due to better model performance.
+- **Description:** This project aims to compare the performance of various machine learning models on a dataset related to spinal disorders.
+The primary objective is to evaluate how different preprocessing techniques, particularly standardization, impact model performance.

 ## Business Recommendation System
-- **Description:** Developed a hybrid recommendation system on the Yelp dataset, integrating neural collaborative filtering and NLP for user review analysis.
+- **Description:** This project implements a recommendation system using the Yelp dataset, combining collaborative filtering and content-based filtering methods.
+The model aims to predict user ratings for businesses based on user and business features, utilizing PyTorch for deep learning.
-- **Features:**
-  - BERT tokenization and KMeans clustering for feature engineering.
-  - PCA for dimensionality reduction.
-  - Weights & Biases Sweeps for hyperparameter tuning and TensorBoard for training metrics analysis.

 ## CIFAR-10
 - **Description:** A basic model for detecting images on the CIFAR-10 dataset.

 ## GWhizGPT
-- **Description:** Developed a mini transformer language model (decoder only).
+- **Description:** GWhizGPT is a PyTorch implementation of a character-level language model inspired by the Transformer architecture.
+It is designed to generate text based on a provided corpus using attention mechanisms to capture contextual information.

 ## MLP
 - **Description:** Hardcoded a multi-layer perceptron.

 ## Manual_Backprop
-- **Description:** Manual implementation of backpropagation along the lines of Andrej Karpathy's makemore series.
+- **Description:** This project implements a Multi-Layer Perceptron (MLP) using PyTorch to predict the next character in a sequence of characters from a list of words.
+The model is trained on a dataset of names, demonstrating basic techniques in deep learning, including batch normalization and mini-batch training.

 ## Watch
-- **Description:** Built a fitness tracker using Scikit-learn, NumPy, and SciPy.
-- **Features:**
-  - Improved workout detection accuracy using advanced feature extraction (Fourier Transforms, PCA, and outlier detection).
-  - Developed an ML pipeline with ensemble methods, Grid Search, and Time Series Cross-Validation for optimal model selection.
+- **Description:** This project uses various machine learning models to classify exercises such as Bench Press, Overhead Press, and Deadlift based on sensor readings.
+The dataset is preprocessed to handle missing values, encode categorical features, and eliminate highly correlated features.

 ## Wavenet
-- **Description:** Language model based on Wavenet architecture with near copy-paste implementations of various layers, including Linear, BatchNorm1d, and Embedding.
+- **Description:** This project implements a WaveNet model as described in the 2016 DeepMind blog post.
+The model is designed to generate names based on character-level predictions using a neural network architecture.

 ## WizNet
-- **Description:** Manual implementation of a neural network called WizNet, including features like Sigmoid, ReLU, and Tanh activations.
+- **Description:** WizNet is a lightweight implementation of a neural network framework, enabling easy experimentation with neural network parameters such as weights, biases, and activations.
+It features basic operations and backpropagation to compute gradients.
-- **Features:**
-  - Includes visualization of backpropagation via the dot product, leveraging Karpathy's micrograd visualizations.

 ## Iris
-- **Description:** Image classification using the Iris dataset.

-## Bigram (again)
-- **Description:** Another manual implementation of a bigram model.
+- **Description:** This project implements a logistic regression model to classify the Iris flower species based on their sepal and petal measurements.
+The dataset used for this analysis is the famous Iris dataset.